Scott Welch: Personal life

 Still a fitness fanatic, Welch has raised huge sums for charity, completing the gruelling 250-mile Marathon des Sables in the Sahara, climbing Kilimanjaro and has tackled the Atacama desert.
 Welch is Head Trainer at the Brighton and Hove ABC, working alongside his old coach Dave Brown.
 "I really enjoy it," he says, "I'm putting it all back in.
 We've got a few good prospects, and there's a lot of younger lads coming through, too". iBoxing Trainer is Welch's smartphone app designed to help youngsters get into boxing and is approved by the World Boxing Council and the British Boxing Board of Control.
 By keeping things simple but comprehensive, Welch covers everything an aspiring boxer needs to get started and progress.
 "Learning the basics properly is vital.
 I wish I had something like this when I first started".

 Welch is proud of his work with young boxers and has been recognised for his efforts with a WBC honorary belt.
 Welch purchased and restored Thorington Gate Lodge in Suffolk, which had been derelict for 20 years.
 The project was featured on the television series The Restoration Man in 2010.

 Other ventures

 Since his retirement in 1999, Welch has worked alongside his old coach Dave Brown, as head trainer at the Brighton and Hove ABC.
 In Guy Ritchie's bare-knuckle movie Snatch (2000) Welch played Horace 'Good Night' Anderson.
 His big fight scene with Brad Pitt has achieved notoriety, famously sending Pitt skyward a round before being 'knocked out'.
 Welch takes his acting fame with a big pinch of salt: "A film star lifestyle would be great if I hadn't done anything in my life, but I'm very pleased with what I've achieved.
 I've had my career.
 My career was boxing."

-In December of 2024 he was seen in the Lewes Road Inn, Brighton, sparking rumours of a partnership between "The Brighton Rock" and this up-and-coming pub, most recently gaining popularity for its Sunday roasts.
+In December 2024 he was seen in the Lewes Road Inn, Brighton, sparking rumours of a partnership between "The Brighton Rock" and this up-and-coming pub, most recently gaining popularity for its Sunday roasts.